suellenzsoares/ToolShop---Postman-Project-API/README.md

 ## Requests Included
 The collection is organized into folders:

+📁 Login:
+  [POST] Created the login and generate the barear token, at the same folder used the [GET] user method to validate the token created.

 📁 Products:

   [GET] List the product by name: Searches for products using a parameterized query (q).
 Includes tests validating status code, response structure (non-empty data array), and key product details (id, name, description, price).